-3. Industrial Development
+3. Mixed Use Industrial Development

-Future Land Use & Redevelopment Plan The City of Parchment has a longstanding history of industrial uses.
+The City of Parchment has a longstanding history of industrial uses.
 Today, those uses are generally found in areas west of Riverview Drive.
 Specifically, these areas are comprised of the former KVP/Crown Vantage Paper Mill site northwest of N. Wilson Ave, the L.C.
 Howard warehouse at 400 Island Ave, and the Drug and Lab property at 411 E. Hercules Ave.
 Industrial uses are acceptable in these areas since they are typically separated from residential uses by commercial uses.
-Additionally, those areas have the infrastructure required to support industrial uses.
-The lands to the west of Riverview Drive are close to the Kalamazoo River and wetlands related to the River; the impact of industrial uses on the River and wetlands need to be understood when industrial activities are considered.
+Additionally, those areas have the infrastructure required to support further industrial uses.
+The lands to the west of Riverview Drive are close to the Kalamazoo River and wetlands related to the River: the impact of industrial uses on the River and wetlands need to be understood when industrial activities are considered.
+The area is also suitable for limited commercial activity.

-The City has established several priorities for the redevelopment of industrial properties:
+The City has established several priorities for the redevelopment of the industrial mixed use district:

 - Redevelopment should serve the needs of the City's residents, while also bringing visitors and customers to Parchment - 2.
 Redevelopment should contribute to a mixed, yet balanced, local economy - 3.
-Redevelopment should be concentrated in areas with compatible uses - 4.
-Redevelopment should complement Parchment's aesthetics and align to standards in the Design Standard Overlay ordinance - 5.
+Redevelopment should be concentrated in areas with compatible uses - Redevelopment should complement Parchment's aesthetics and align to standards in the Design Standard Overlay ordinance - 5.
 Redevelopment should ensure continued protection of Parchment's ecology and natural resources while promoting pedestrian and trail access to the Kalamazoo River